pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-discrete-choice_models.myst.md

 summaries
 ```

 In the `mlogit` vignette they report how the above model specification leads to inadequate parameter estimates.
-They note for instance that while the utility scale itself is hard to interpret the value of the ratio of the coefficients is often meaningful because:
+They note for instance that while the utility scale itself is hard to interpret the value of the ratio of the coefficients is often meaningful because when:

 $$ U = \beta_{oc}oc + \beta_{ic}ic $$

+then

 $$ dU = \beta_{ic} dic + \beta_{oc} doc = 0 \Rightarrow
 -\frac{dic}{doc}\mid_{dU=0}=\frac{\beta_{oc}}{\beta_{ic}}$$

 Our parameter estimates differ from the reported estimates, but we agree the model is inadequate.
 We will show a number of Bayesian model checks to demonstrate this fact, but the main call out is that the parameter values ought to be negative.
 To interpret the beta coefficient as the increase in utility as a function of a one unit increase in terms of price, so it's strange that an increase in price would increase the utility of generated by the installation even marginally as here.
-Although we might imagine that some kind of quality assurance comes with price which drives satisfaction.
+Although we might imagine that some kind of quality assurance comes with price which drives satisfaction with higher installation costs.
+The coefficient for repeat operating costs is negative as expected.
 Below we'll see how we can incorporate prior knowledge to adjust for this kind of interpretation.

 We can calculate the marginal rate of substitution as follows: